 Most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Michigan.

-If you need to order copies of a death certificate after the time of death has passed, visit the website of the Michigan Department of Community Health.
-From the MDCH website, you can find instructions for ordering death certificates by mail or online.
+If you need to order copies of a death certificate after some time has passed, visit the Michigan Department of Community Health.
+From there, you'll find instructions for ordering death certificates online, by phone, in person, or using a downloadable mail-in form.

-The first certified copy of a Michigan death certificate costs $26; additional copies cost $12 each.
+The first certified copy of a Michigan death certificate costs $34; additional copies cost $16 each.
+Extra fees are imposed for online processing and rush requests.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

-In Michigan, if a body is not buried or cremated within 48 hours, embalming may be required for transportation purposes.
+In Michigan, embalming is not required except in limited circumstances.
+For example, if a body is not buried or cremated within 48 hours, embalming may be required for transportation purposes.
 Embalming is also required if the death was due to certain rare, communicable diseases.
-(See Michigan Administrative Code §§ 325.1141 and 325.1142.)
-For a persuasive argument that Michigan’s embalming regulations are often interpreted in an overly broad way by funeral directors who want to sell embalming services, see the publication Michigan-Specific Frequently Asked Questions Regarding Information Pertaining to After Death Care and Disposition from the Michigan Funeral Consumers Information Society.
+(See Mich.
+Admin.
+Health Code R 325.1 and R 325.2.)

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.